josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/🇬🇧🧪_how_not_to_do_mk_ultra_grimley_edition.md

 - modern behavioural pilots in deprived areas

 Different language.
 Same hierarchy.

+In the UK, class typically co-exists within intersections of identity, and therefore vulnerability to elite extraction amd exploitation; this exponentially increases the already existant risks in practice.

 ---

-## 🚨 External Funding As An Amplifier
+## 💰 External Funding As An Amplifier

 The risk increases sharply when projects involve:
 - external or foreign funding